isomerpages/seab-corp/news/press-releases/_posts/2020-01-06-post-Release of 2019 Singapore Cambridge GCE Ordinary Level Exam Results and 2020 JAE.md

 diploma courses via a two-year Higher Nitec course at ITE.
 Students are eligible to apply if they have obtained a raw ELMAB3 aggregate not exceeding 19 points and met the subject-specific requirements for their chosen course.
-More information on the DPP can be found at <a href="http://www.ite.edu.sg/admissions/full-time-courses/higher-nitec/dpp/" rel="noopener noreferrer nofollow" target="_blank">http://www.ite.edu.sg/admissions/full-time-courses/higher-nitec/dpp/</a>.</p>
+More information on the DPP can be found at http://www.ite.edu.sg/admissions/full-time-courses/higher-nitec/dpp.</p>
 <p>20.
 Secondary 4 N(A) students who are newly eligible after taking into
 account their O-Level examination results should submit their DPP applications online via the DPP application portal at <a href="http://www.ite.edu.sg/apply-now/dpp/" rel="noopener noreferrer nofollow" target="_blank">http://www.ite.edu.sg/apply-now/dpp/</a>.The